palewire/first-visual-story/readthedocs/index.rst

 We want to make two charts - one of county homicides and one of killings in Harvard Park.
 Let's start with county homicides.
 D3 requires us to do a bit of house work before we get started.
 The first thing we need is a container for our chart to go in.
 We'll be making these charts in an ``<svg>`` element, which stands for Scalable Vector Graphic.

 The first thing we'll want to do is select the HTML container of the chart with D3, and "append" an ``svg`` element to it.
+So, back in ``_charts.js``, lets add the following:

 .. code-block:: javascript
     :emphasize-lines: 3-5